uniworld-io/developer-docs/docs/witnessNode.md

 ---

 ### What is a witness
 Witness is a special account on UniChain network.
 Witnesses play an important role in UniChain network.
-Witnesses maintance and secure the ledger, validate transactions, produce blocks and manage the chain parameters, network configurations.
+Witnesses maintenance and secure the ledger, validate transactions, produce blocks and manage the chain parameters, network configurations.
 UniChain has 55 witness nodes in total.
 33 active witness nodes continuously validate transaction, produce block and maintain the network.
 22 other witness nodes are in standby status which ready to replace any active witness nodes if they can not function (ex: can not produce block after a specific of time).
 Witness nodes are selected from any account in the network through an election process.
 To become a UniChain witness, one must follow the below steps
 - Register an account in UniChain network
 - Deposit at least 1000 UNW into account
 - Persuade other accounts (community) for their votes Election will refresh after every 6 hours.
 The top 55 accounts which receive the most votes will become UniChain witnesses.
-Please note that after applying for a witness, 1000 UNW will immediately burnt.
+Please note that after applying for a witness, 1000 UNW will immediately be burnt.
 This action is to protect network from spammers.

 ### How to become a witness
 To apply for witness, You can either use the [UniTool](https://utools.unichain.world) or wallet-cli.The following tutorial guide you how to become a witness node using wallet-cli